xcore/sc_modbus_rtu/app_modbus_rtu/doc_quickstart/quickstart.rst

-Modbus RTU Demo Quickstart Guide
+Modbus RTU demo quickstart guide
 ================================

 This simple demonstration of xTIMEcomposer Studio functionality that uses the ``XA-SK-ISBUS`` and ``XA-SK-GPIO`` sliceCARD together with the xSOFTip ``module_modbus_rtu`` and ``module_i2c_master`` to demonstrate how to receive commands from a Modbus Master over RS485 bus and service them to: